uclaacm/teach-la-go-backend/README.md

 ### Q: What should my coding style be?

 Please, please, **please** use `gofmt` to format your code.
-Use `golint` (or, better yet, `golangci-lint`) for linting.
+Use `golangci-lint` for linting.
 This makes life easier down the line when others read your code.

-Also make sure that you:
+Make sure that you:
 * Comment all exported symbols.
 * Keep names idiomatic.